lpmi-13/veilid-terraform-azure/README.md

 ## Cost

-Because this is configured to run in Azure's free tier, the cost should be nothing.
-The only thing you might need to pay for is an IPv4 address if you require it for SSH access.
+Azure used to have an always-free tier, and they still use this term in their docs, but it doesn't cover the VM we're using here.
+So it'll be free for 12 months, but after that you'll pay about $4/month.
+You'll need to pay extra for an IPv4 address if you require it for SSH access, but you can easily disable that when you're not using it.

 > see note below on enabling/disabling IPv4 connectivity.